 A copy of all Quarry pollution incident response records will be retained on site in accordance with SHE guideline 1.4 - Administrative and Legal Requirements.
-A copy will also be saved electronically on google drive in the 'Site PIRMPs Final' folder and linked with the site's SHE schedule.
+A copy will also

 Records must be made available to EPA officers and any person responsible for the PIRMP.